cran-task-views/Optimization/Optimization.md

     primarily designed for constrained optimization of blackbox functions. \[MILP\]
 -   'Clp' and 'Cbc' are open source solvers from the COIN-OR suite.
-    'Clp' solves linear programs with continuous objective variables and is available through `r github("datastorm-open/ROI.plugin.clp")`.
-    `r github("cran/clpAPI")` is no longer available from CRAN, however the mixed integer solvers of `r pkg("Rsymphony")` and 'Cbc' are based on 'Clp' which means if not mixed integer constraint is set 'Clp' is used to solve the problem.
-    'Cbc' is a powerful mixed integer linear programming solver (based on 'Clp'); package 'rcbc' can be installed from:
+    'Clp' solves linear programs with continuous objective variables, and 'Cbc' is a powerful mixed integer linear programming solver based on 'Clp', i.e. applies 'Clp' if no integer variables are set.
-    `r github("dirkschumacher/rcbc")` (on Github). \[LP,
-    MILP\]
+    'Cbc' can be installed from r github("dirkschumacher/rcbc"). \[LP, MILP\]

 #### Interfaces to Commercial Optimizers